 This is almost certainly one of the most complicated areas of family law and one that really merits specialist legal advice.

-At Glynis Wright & Co, all of the family solicitors are highly qualified and well-seasoned family law practitioners who understand this complex area in detail.
+Our team of family solicitors are highly qualified and well-seasoned family law practitioners who understand this complex area in detail.
 Even if you decide to try mediation as a means of coming to your own agreements regarding the division of assets, income and pensions (mediation is something that we promote as a firm wherever possible) you still need legal advice before you go into mediation to know what sort of claims you or your spouse/partner may have and what would be a fair agreement for you both.

 If you do not have this legal advice first, you will struggle in mediation since the mediator is not allowed to offer legal advice even if they are a trained lawyer as well as a family mediator.
 Reaching agreement about the finances upon the breakup of a marriage or civil partnership is something that should only be attempted once you understand your legal position fully.